-If you're looking for the Mac equivalent to the linux command netstat -Walntpc you have come to the right place.
+If you're looking to list open network ports the Mac equivalent to the linux command netstat -Walntpc might be what you're after.
 You are not alone, I get about 6,000 unique visitors per year here!

 Realtime list of all open connections and listening sockets: